GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.
-For, as has been pointed out several times, there is no such thing as a random number.
+> ### What's very important from my point of view is that there is one web.
+Anyone that tries to chop it into two will find that their piece looks very boring.
 >
-> ~ *John von Neumann*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts